Dauracul/filter/README.md

 # Map Features
 - Simple immunity notes will be labeled on all Maps
-- Map cube recipes are attached to the materials sold by Anya
+- Map cube recipes are attached to the materials sold by Anya (Note: This is now on the items by default as of Season 9)
 - All Normal and Exceptional bases will be hidden in maps, unless Unique/Set/Magic/Rare

 # Class-specific